CreateIntelligens/open-notebook/docs/getting-started/installation.md

 ## Environment Configuration

 Open Notebook uses environment variables for configuration.
-Create a `.env` file (or `docker.env` for Docker) based on the template below:
+Create a `.env` file (or `.env` for Docker) based on the template below:

 ### Core Configuration
 ```env